zain-ak/mi_card_flutter/README.md

 <img src="demo.gif" height="500" />

 *Note: The buttons are a bit different because the project first taught making a custom layout for the phone and email containers.
-And then it did Cards.
-I had already implemented the InkWell widget around the initial containers and I didn't want to lose the code for that so both are shown in the application.*
+And then it did Cards.*

+*I had already implemented the InkWell widget around the initial containers, plus done some customization to their theming and I didn't want to lose the code for that so both are shown in the application.*

 ## Our Goal